praneetdhoolia/praneetdhoolia.github.io/_posts/2025-01-16-improvements-to-retrieval-agent.md

 ---
 layout: post
-title: Further Improvements to the Retrieval Agent Template
+title: Improvements to the Retrieval Agent
 date: 2025-01-16
 ---